Remote and wild!

 The Bismarcks, the islands of New Britian and New Ireland offer very steep bright green rainforest slopes right along the edge of blue water.
 Much of the island of New Guinea is volcanically active, and one of the most exciting places to visit if you are geologically inclined, is Rabaul Harbour, the biggest port in the Bismarcks.
 There is great coral reefs and snorkelling to be had throughout the Bismarcks, as well as the south coast outside Tufi Fiords, and on remote islands, such as Tuam.

+Off the north coast of Papua New Guinea is a little known island known as Alim Island.
+This has a great colony of Red-footed Boobies and White Terns.
 If you are in the town of Alotau, the capital of the Milne Bay province and a common entry point, there is an interesting little tour you can take to Damewewe Caves where you see the bats and giant spiders.
 Also in the south east are the D'Entrecaustax islands, including the Dei Dei Hot Springs on Ferguson Island.